samarium-lang/Samarium/docs/tools.md

 color. `:color save` will save the current color to the REPL config, making the change permanent.

-!!! note
-    Samarium uses an 8-bit color depth for Dahlia.

 The English names can be checked by using the `:? color` command:
 ```
 --> :? color